Instagram Marketing Guide: From Zero to Kylie

 That’s why everyone wants to work for Google; we see the playground culture they have established, we’ve read so many articles about, even though we can surmise that it’s not playdough and legos that bring these results to Google as a company.

-Write posts which educate your audience
+Write posts that educate your audience

 If one of your products or your entire suite is innovative, don’t leave it up to the Instagram audience to figure out what you do.
 They won’t.